-- 1/4 tsp cinnamon
+- ¼ tsp cinnamon

-- 1/2 tsp vanilla extract
+- ½ tsp vanilla extract

 - 2 tbsp vegetable oil

-- 1/4 cup brown sugar
+- ¼ cup brown sugar

 - 1 tbsp brown sugar

-- 1/4 tsp cinnamon
+- ¼ tsp cinnamon

+- Line 8 muffin molds in a tin, or grease with butter.
+Preheat oven to 375°F. Lightly beat the egg.
 Put the stewed rhubarb, egg, flour, baking powder, cinnamon, vanilla, oil and sugar in a bowl and gently combine.
 You want it well-mixed, but ideally don't want to break up all the rhubarb.
-Divide the mixture between the muffin molds.

-- Mix together the sugar and cinnamon for the topping and sprinkle over the muffins.
+- Divide the mixture between the muffin molds.
+Mix together the sugar and cinnamon for the topping and sprinkle over the muffins.

-Bake for approximately 15 minutes until golden on top and a skewer put in the middle comes out clean.
+- Bake for approximately 15 minutes until golden on top and a skewer put in the middle comes out clean.